miq0717/TrendingGit/README.md

 Used Android Navigation Architecture to Navigate between fragments

+Used DataBinding to show Data in RecyclerView

-Used WebView to show Datas
+Used WebView to show Details for each row of the RecyclerView